nzy129/starter-hugo-academic/content/home/teaching.md

     date_start: '2019-08-01'
     date_end: ''
     description:
-     * Lead recitation for principle of microeconomics and principle of macroeconomics.
+     Lead recitation for the principle of microeconomics and the principle of macroeconomics.

 design:
   columns: '2'